 Believe it or not, there are medical marijuana products that DON’T induce the high feeling often associated with marijuana use.
 The most common are CBD-only products.
 CBD stands for cannabidiol and is an active component in marijuana that doesn’t contribute towards a head-high or red eyes.

-The CBD-only products have been reported by patients to assist with chronic pain, epilepsy, insomnia, spasticity, anxiety, and depression.
+The CBD-only products you can find at cbdarmour.co.uk have been reported by patients to assist with chronic pain, epilepsy, insomnia, spasticity, anxiety, and depression.
 A specific type of epilepsy called Dravet syndrome has been shown to respond very well to CBD-dominant strains of marijuana.

 This is amazing news because Big Pharma hasn’t been able to produce a medication that treats the symptoms, as well as marijuana, does.
 The most common CBD-dominant strain used specifically for Dravet syndrome is a strain called Charlotte’s Web.